The first season of Australian Ninja Warrior

 Training the body without the use of external resistance equipment is known as calisthenics.
 It’s effectively bodyweight training, so it’s been around since the dawn of humanity, but it’s coming back into vogue – and with good reason.

-, Al Kavadlo, calls it ‘the oldest and noblest form of exercise’.
+Expert in bodyweight strength training and calisthenics, and lead instructor for the Progressive Calisthenics Certification (PCC), Al Kavadlo, calls it ‘the oldest and noblest form of exercise’.
 True enough.
 Before anyone invented the treadmill, our ancestors would run to catch their dinner.

 FILEX presenter and Australian Ninja Warrior competitor, Farkas Pungur